Xunnamius/projector-pipeline/README.md

 [_Unprivileged_][3].
 Audits a project for security vulnerabilities.
 Currently, all auditing is handled by `npm audit`.

+Uses `metadata-collect` under the hood.

 **[`build`][28]**\
 [_Unprivileged_][3].
 Builds a project's distributables via `npm run build` and uploads them as an artifact for use by `smart-deploy`.
 This component action expects coverage data to be available in the cache at runtime.
 Hence, this component action must always run _after_ `test-unit`.

+Uses `metadata-collect` under the hood.

 **[`cleanup-npm`][29]**\
 [_Privileged_][3].
 Cleans up package metadata (e.g. pruning unused dist-tags) after branch deletion.

+Uses `metadata-collect` under the hood.

 **[`lint`][30]**\
 [_Unprivileged_][3].
 Lints project source via `npm run lint`.

+Uses `metadata-collect` under the hood.

 **[`metadata-collect`][31]**\
 [_Unprivileged_][3].
 Checks out and configures the repository, installs and configures